 Jennifer L. Schultz, MA, CCC-SLP, is an instructor for the online Speech-Language Pathology Assistant program at Mitchell Technical Institute in Mitchell, SD.
 Prior to this, she was a clinical speech-language pathologist, with 9 years of experience in an inpatient rehabilitation setting and 12 years in an education setting, serving children ages 0 – 21.
 Jennifer has a particular interest in the treatment of language disorders in school-age children.
 She has presented numerous workshops on vocabulary instruction, using books in therapy, and skill-based language assessment.
 Jennifer is a past member of the ASHA SLP Advisory Council and past president of the South Dakota Speech-Language-Hearing Association.
 She is the author of the "Skill-Based Assessment of Core Communication Skills."

-Financial — Jennifer Schultz is the author of online CE courses offered by Northern Speech Services; receives royalty payments.
+Financial — Jennifer Schultz is presenter of online CE courses offered by Northern Speech Services; receives royalties.

-Nonfinancial — Jennifer Schultz is a member of the ASHA SLP Advisory Council.
+Nonfinancial — Jennifer Schultz is a past member of the ASHA SLP Advisory Council.

 This program is offered for 0.2 ASHA CEUs (Intermediate Level; Professional Area).